tomca32/snake/README.md

 ### Teleporter Tiles

 Tiles that transport whatever is onto them into some other tile.
 Better have quick reflexes if the exit tile is right next to a wall.
 For bonus excitement in multiplayer, make the exit tile change after every use.

+### Other devices

+Make it work on touchscreen, maybe listen to swipe directions or touches at the edge of the screen.